event-Power/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-google-docs.md

 # Pasting content from Google Docs

-The Paste from Google Docs feature is provided through the {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin.

-This feature allows you to paste content from Google Docs and maintain the original structure and formatting.
+The paste from Google Docs feature allows you to paste content from Google Docs and maintain the original structure and formatting.
 After creating a document in Google Docs you can simply copy it to CKEditor 5 and retain basic text styling, heading levels, links, lists, tables and images.

 When the plugin is enabled, it automatically detects Google Docs content and transforms its structure and formatting to clean HTML which is then transformed into semantic content by the editor.

+The {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin also allows you to paste content from Microsoft Word.
+See the {@link features/paste-from-word pasting content from Microsoft Word guide} to learn more.

 <info-box info>
 	The Paste from Office plugin only preserves content formatting and structures that are included in your CKEditor 5 build.
 This means that you may need to add missing features such as font color or text alignment to your build.
 Read more in the [Automatic content filtering](#automatic-content-filtering) section below.
 </info-box>

 <info-box info>
-	The {@link module:paste-from-office/pastefromoffice~PasteFromOffice} plugin also allows you to paste content from Microsoft Word.
-See the {@link features/paste-from-word pasting content from Microsoft Word guide} to learn more.
+	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 </info-box>

 ## Demo